mdominguezd/s11_cats_report.github.io/sections/methodology.md

 ### eoAPI + other services

-Once a static catalog has been created, the next step involves developing the dynamic catalog by leveraging [eoAPI](https://eoapi.dev/). [eoAPI](https://eoapi.dev/) is a robust tool designed for managing, discovering and visualizing Earth observation data.
+Once a static catalog has been created, the next step involves developing the dynamic catalog by leveraging [eoAPI](https://eoapi.dev/) [@sarago_developmentseedeoapi_2024]. [eoAPI](https://eoapi.dev/) is a robust tool designed for managing, discovering and visualizing Earth observation data.
 It integrates several services that include indexing of large STAC collections and items using a Postgres database (See [PgSTAC](https://github.com/stac-utils/pgstac)), creating a dynamic catalog that can query the Postgres database (See [STAC API](https://github.com/stac-utils/stac-fastapi)) and two additional services for visualizing raster (See [Titiler-PgSTAC](https://github.com/stac-utils/titiler-pgstac)) and vector data (See [TiPg](https://github.com/developmentseed/tipg)).

 [eoAPI](https://eoapi.dev/) integrates all of these services by using containerized versions that are able to communicate seamlessly with each other.
 A container is a lightweight, standalone, and executable package of software that includes everything needed to run an application.
-Containerizing the services facilitates deployment to the cloud using Kubernetes (K8).
-K8 is an open-source platform designed for automating the deployment, scaling, and management of containerized applications [@poulton_kubernetes_2023].
+Containerizing the services facilitates deployment to the cloud using Google Kubernetes Engine (GKE).
+Kubernetes is an open-source platform designed for automating the deployment, scaling, and management of containerized applications [@poulton_kubernetes_2023].
 It offers various advantages, such as scalability, efficient resource utilization, and simplified maintenance, making it an ideal solution for managing the dynamic catalog and the integrated services in a cloud environment.

 Since the current version of [eoAPI](https://eoapi.dev/) does not include some extra services that were necessary to deploy, a separate containerized version of these services was deployed in the same K8 cluster.
 Notably, a version of [STAC Browser](https://github.com/radiantearth/stac-browser) and [TiTiler-Xarray](https://github.com/developmentseed/titiler-xarray) to browse the catalog created and visualize Zarr datasets respectively.

 ### CI/CD pipeline

-Finally, a gitlab CI/CD pipeline was created automate the creation of the catalog using the s11-cats repository, the deployment of the eoAPI and extra services and the ingestion of the catalog into the deployed version of the catalog.
+Finally, a gitlab CI/CD pipeline was created to automate the creation of the catalog using the [s11-cats repository](https://gitlab.com/satelligence/s11-cats), the deployment of eoAPI and extra services and the ingestion of the catalog into the deployed version of the dynamic catalog.

 ### Comparison with baseline scenario